 Woodlands Family Adventure Park

 There’s a jam-packed programme of Halloween fun at Woodlands during October half term.
-Meet the resident monster, Marty, in his eerie manor (additional charge); have a boogie at Marty’s Monster Disco; carve pumpkins; and take part in spooky activities with Ezmerelda, the wicked witch of Woodlands.
+Meet the resident monster, Marty, in his eerie manor (additional charge); board the ghost farm ride; carve pumpkins; and take part in spooky activities with Ezmerelda, the wicked witch of Woodlands.
 Dress up if you dare!